What equipment does my child need to play baseball?

 We are excited you would like to volunteer!
-Please visit the Coach App tab of the Forms & Information page to learn more about becoming a coach at DYB.
+Please visit the Volunteer page of our website to learn more about becoming a coach at DYB.

 I played baseball in college / the minor leagues / professionally, do I really need to be certified?

 Do you do background checks on your coaches?